spacedyke222/Pathfinding-AStar/README.md

 My graph illustrates the valiant journey of our hero, Link, as he ventures through the treacherous Hylian Wood in search of the legendary Master Sword.
 Along the way, he must navigate a perilous path filled with lurking monsters and fearsome dragons.
 Time is of the essence, as the fate of Princess Zelda depends on his swift and courageous quest.

+Note: the grid probably looks warped here, as the formatting in GitHub is different than in VS Code!

 🧝 ⬜ ⬜ ⬜ ⬜ ⬜ ⬜ ⬜ ⬜ ⬜ ⬜ ⬜ ⬜ ⬜ ⬜
 ⬜ 🌳 🌳 🌳 🌳 🌳 ⬜ ⬜ ⬜ ⬜ ⬜ 🌳 🌳 🌳 ⬜
 ⬜ 🌳 🌳 🌳 🌳 🌳 ⬜ ⬜ ⬜ ⬜ ⬜ 🌳 🌳 🌳 ⬜